MonBoza/code-review-1/README.md

 ## Description

-_Profile was created to inform users about me.
+ Profile was created to inform users about me.
 It also provides links to show past projects I worked on.

 ## Setup/Installation Requirements

-* Click this link MonBoza.github.io/code-review-1/
+* Go to MonBoza.github.io/code-review-1/
 * Click links on the site to view previous projects.